biobakery/MetaPhlAn2/README.md

 ## Description
 MetaPhlAn is a computational tool for profiling the composition of microbial communities (Bacteria, Archaea, Eukaryotes and Viruses) from metagenomic shotgun sequencing data with species level resolution.
 From version 2.0, MetaPhlAn is also able to identify specific strains (in the not-so-frequent cases in which the sample contains a previously sequenced strains) and to track strains across samples for all species.

-MetaPhlAn 2 relies on ~1M unique clade-specific marker genes ([the marker information file can be found at src/utils/markers_info.txt.bz2 or here](https://bitbucket.org/biobakery/metaphlan2/src/473a41eba501df5f750da032d4f04b38db98dde1/utils/markers_info.txt.bz2?at=default)) identified from ~17,000 reference genomes (~13,500 bacterial and archaeal, ~3,500 viral, and ~110 eukaryotic), allowing:
+MetaPhlAn 2 relies on ~1M unique clade-specific marker genes ([the marker information file can be found at src/utils/markers_info.txt.bz2 ]) identified from ~17,000 reference genomes (~13,500 bacterial and archaeal, ~3,500 viral, and ~110 eukaryotic), allowing:

 * unambiguous taxonomic assignments;
 * accurate estimation of organismal relative abundance;